projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 #.
 Key Exchange Key (KEK) is used to sign Signature and Forbidden Signature Database updates.
 #.
 Signature Database (db) contains keys and/or hashes of allowed EFI binaries.

-And keys and certificates are in multiple format:
+And keys and certificates are in multiple formats:

 #. `.key`  PEM format private keys for EFI binary and EFI signature list signing.
 #. `.crt`  PEM format certificates for sbsign.